wgonor/ESIIL_Training_Repo/docs/index.md

-# [Your Name]
+# Weston Gonor

-Welcome to the [Your Name] repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
-This repository serves as the central hub for our research at ESIIL, hosting your project description, proposals, bio, codebase, and more.
+Welcome to the Weston Gonor repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
+This repository serves as my main training for the ESIIL Innvovation Summit.
+This is my first time ever coding and I think it is going well so far!

 ## Your Project